ForgottenGlory/forgottenglory.github.io/docs/patching.md

 When you've gone through the entire sea of red/yellow for the mod you wanted to patch, it's time to save your work.
 Close SSEEdit (yes, really).
 Before the program shuts down, it will show you a list of all the plugins you've made changes to and ask you if you want to save your changes to them.
 We're only interested in saving our patch, so if you accidentally made a change to another plugin, make sure to uncheck that plugin in the list that appears before clicking OK.

 ![](https://i.imgur.com/Or78ujU.png)

+Once your patch is complete, upload it in the #ls3-patch-sharing channel on the LS Discord server and I (FG) will review it and add it to the modlist.